rozariyomartin/L3m0nCTF2025-Writeups/Forensics/LayersOfTrust/Readme.md

 These values clearly correspond to **Argon2id parameters**.

-## Step 4 — Reconstruct the Base Secret
+## Analysis Phase 5 — Base Secret Reconstruction

 From the inner email instructions, the base secret is defined as: